frontenddogma/web-development-glossary/manuscript/r.md

 : → Representational State Transfer

 Restricted production
-: A statement like `break` or `continue` that, when followed by a line terminator, triggers the insertion of a semicolon (Automatic Semicolon Insertion).
+: A statement like `break` or `continue` that, when followed by a line terminator, triggers the automatic insertion of a semicolon (ASI).

 Revision control
 : → Version control